 Continuing the mission:

 GETed generates a palpable energy due to the breadth of participants, the diversity of topics, and the opportunities for inspiring innovative collaborations across disciplines.
-We are looking ahead to 2014 to continue this mission.
-Please contact Marnie Gelbart for more information about GETed 2014 or sponsorship opportunities.
+Please contact Marnie Gelbart for more information about future GETed meetings.

 Many thanks to: